 The water pressure on your arms and legs causes the blood in your extremities to your core, increasing circulation and oxygenation of the blood.
 The water acts as a compression device on your body and reduces swelling.
 The pressure on your skin dulls the nerve response and reduces pain allowing you to relax and recover.

-The whole experience of visiting an onsen is almost meditative.
-An onsen is a time for quiet reflection.
-The atmosphere is relaxing; a moment of me-time in a hectic day.
+The whole experience of visiting an onsen is almost meditative, it’s a time for quiet reflection.
+The atmosphere is a relaxing moment of me-time in a hectic day.

 Hakuba has a wide variety of Japanese hot springs, including a number of open-air baths (rotenburo) that have excellent views of the mountains.
 Why not take your rest and recovery to the next level.
 Combine the health benefits of the onsen with a relaxing yoga session.
 Hakuba Mountaincross is Hakuba’s premier mountain fitness training center offering a wide variety of courses for anyone looking to get mountain fit.
 Be sure to mention Events Hakuba when booking to get a 5% dicount.